indieweb/indieweb-endpoints-ruby/README.md

 ## Contributing

-Interested in helping improve indieweb-endpoints-ruby?
-Awesome!
-Your help is greatly appreciated.
-See [CONTRIBUTING.md](https://github.com/indieweb/indieweb-endpoints-ruby/blob/main/CONTRIBUTING.md) for details.
+See [CONTRIBUTING.md](https://github.com/indieweb/indieweb-endpoints-ruby/blob/main/CONTRIBUTING.md) for more on how to contribute to indieweb-endpoints-ruby.
+Your help is greatly appreciated!

 By contributing to and participating in the development of indieweb-endpoints-ruby, you acknowledge that you have read and agree to the [IndieWeb Code of Conduct](https://indieweb.org/code-of-conduct).